MetricCalc

 CM to Feet

-Convert centimeters into decimal feet for height, room dimensions, and planning notes.
+Convert centimeters into decimal feet for height references, room dimensions, planning notes, and layout estimates.

 cm